page-header

 Poprad, Slovakia, is considered the gateway to the High Tatras.
 The easiest way to get to Poprad is by train.
 From Bratislava, it’s a 4:30 hour train ride to Poprad-Tatry.

-TravelSlovakia.SK. booked our first and last nights at Penzion Atrium, a guesthouse, and restaurant located at the historical square of Spišská Sobota.
+We stayed in Penzion Atrium, a guesthouse and restaurant located in the historical square of Spišská Sobota.
 It’s a 23-minute walk from the train station to the guesthouse.
 However, if you’re traveling with luggage, you can also take a taxi.

 Another highlight of our stay at Penzion Atrium was eating dinner in their garden restaurant.